Deta-Cold/delta-firmware/core/src/apps/cardano/README.md

 derivation step.
 For that reason, it is available even if `derive_cardano=true` was not specified.

-Since firmware version 2.4.3, Trezor requires the caller to specify derivation type in every Cardano call.
-In older versions, the Icarus-Trezor derivation is always used.
+Since firmware version 2.4.3, detahard requires the caller to specify derivation type in every Cardano call.
+In older versions, the Icarus-detahard derivation is always used.

-For compatibility with older firmwares, wallet implementations should default to the Icarus-Trezor derivation.
+For compatibility with older firmwares, wallet implementations should default to the Icarus-detahard derivation.
 For compatibility with other wallet vendors, wallets should make the derivation scheme configurable by user -- or perform a discovery for all three schemes.